AnYa-international/Microsoft-365-Security/Office/README.md

 ## ShellWindows DCOM.xlsm
 This Excel document contains a VBA macro which creates an instance of the ShellWindows object using the DCOM class identifier and uses ShellExecute property to execute the Calculator (calc.exe) application.

+## COM Hijacking.xlsm
+This Excel document contains a VBA macro which uses the COM Hijacking technique to execute the Calculator (calc.exe).
+The macro creates a new registry entry to hold values for the COM object and adds the URL to the payload to the scriptletKey value.
+Then it uses the GetObject method to trigger the payload.